HattMobb/Azure-Honeypot/README.md

   `sudo ./install.sh --type=user`

  - Once installed the SSh session will end and there is a little configuration to be done.
+ - Tpot lists it's required ports to fully function here: https://github.com/telekom-security/tpotce#required-ports
+ - Per the documentation, to allow access to the Tpot dashboard via the browser, port 64294 must be enabled and for SSH access, port 64295  must be enabled.
+This can be done from the Azure Networking tab by clicking the "add inbound rule" button and setting peramenters.
+Make sure to set the "Source IP" to your own public network IP so that you are able to access the management options.